 Dental hygienist

-A dental hygienist assists dentists with the care of patients' teeth.
-You may be responsible for preventative care such as cleanings, or you might help dentists identify issues such as gingivitis.
+A dental hygienist assists dentists in caring for patients' teeth.
+You may be responsible for preventive care, such as cleanings, or you might help dentists identify issues like gingivitis.

-Dental hygienists usually need an associate's degree and have to be licensed in the state they practice in.
+Dental hygienists typically need an associate's degree and must be licensed in the state where they practice.

 The median annual wage for a dental hygienist is $94,260.